 Generally, there are two classifications of CRM users.
 These types determine how and when they can log into and access the CRM system.

-- Named-Users: This type of user has full-time access to the system.
-They each have a unique sign-in security associated with their user profile.
+- Named Users: This type of user has full-time access to the system.
+Each user has a unique sign-in security associated.
 Named-user licensing provides higher security and fosters a higher user adoption rate.

-- Concurrent Users: This user has part-time access to the system and shares a log-in with other users in the company.
-Since many people have the same security sign-in, there is no way to pinpoint who is specifically using the system at any time.
+- Concurrent Users: This user has part-time access to the system.
+They share a log-in with other users in the company.
+Since many people have the same security sign-in, there is no way to pinpoint who uses the system at any time.
 This breeds unaccountability.
-With concurrent users, there can be no focused customization since there are many people using the same license.
+There can be no focused customization with concurrent users since they share licenses with many people.

-Bottom line is, while the concurrent user model may be more economical, it does not foster good best practices and proper usage.
+The concurrent user model may be cheaper but does not foster good best practices and proper usage.
 For this reason, C2CRM and many other CRMs do not offer this model.

 CRM Package Options

 There are two main ways to purchase functionality in a CRM system.

 1.Feature Packages: Many CRM vendors group their feature modules into packages.
 Forcing customers to buy functionality they do not need.
 It is a way for vendors to generate more revenue.

 They split up functionality and divide features into other packages.
 This forces you to buy CRM options you would not use.
 Often, because of this practice, there is confusion about what features are in each package.